 The subject also includes the study of major historical schools in philosophy of science.
 The most important of these is logical positivism (later logical empiricism), that dominated the second and third quarters of the last century.
 In fact, some of the most important current schools in philosophy of science are broadly continuous with it, notably constructive empiricism and structural realism.
-The syllabus for this subject contains that for Part A of 106.
+The syllabus for this subject contains that for Part A of 106 (Philosophy of Science and Social Science).
+You cannot take both this paper and paper 106.